2023-07-07 19:51:38

 US job creations remained strong but rose less than expected to 209,000 in June.

-“This suggests that the US Federal Reserve (Fed) may not keep interest rates high for as long as expected, which alleviates the impact this could have on energy demand,” Andy commented.
+“This suggests that the US Federal Reserve (Fed) may not keep interest rates high for as long as expected, which alleviates the impact this might have on energy demand,” Andy commented.
 Lipow of Lipow Oil Associates.

 “Prices have risen lately in response to Saudi Arabia’s extension of production cuts while Russian exports have fallen,” Lipow said.